 If we want to test a video, we shoot a simple selfie video.
 If we’re going to test a whole landing page, we design it using the builder.
-If we’re going to see if we should do a competitor matrix, we create a table in Google Sheets from scratch and offer it to the audience using our chatbot.
+If we’re going to see if we should do an Intercom competitors matrix, we create a table in Google Sheets from scratch and offer it to the audience using our chatbot.
 And just like that with all other things.

 The MVP approach helps us avoid unworthy funding projects.

 During tests, we set the status of each hypothesis on the board in Favro.
-Then, each morning, we hold stand-ups to check up on each hypothesis, its testing progress, and possible obstacles.
+Then, we hold stand-ups each morning to check on each hypothesis, its testing progress, and possible obstacles.
 It helps us identify challenges quickly.

 Analytics.
-When a test is over, it’s time to analyze the outcomes and the key metrics — the ones we listed when stating a hypothesis.
+When a test is over, it’s time to analyze the outcomes and the key metrics we listed when stating a hypothesis.

 We use our dashboard in Rick — the end-to-end analytics platform — to see the key metrics.

-In Rick, we can see the whole picture: from an ad campaign that hooked a user, and how much it cost us, to a point where a user converted to a product demo from our sales, paid for the implementation of a plan in the product and started using the product.
-This 360-degree view helps us see the value we brought to the company, evaluate our performance, and calculate the return rate of our investments in paid ads and the team.
+In Rick, we can see the whole picture: from an ad campaign that hooked a user and how much it cost us to a point where a user converted to a product demo from our sales, paid for the implementation of a plan in the product and started using the product.
+This 360-degree view helps us see the value we bring to the company, evaluate our performance, and calculate the return rate of our investments in paid ads and the team.

-We also use Dashly for analytics, as we test many of our hypotheses with it.
+We also use Dashly for analytics, as we test many of our hypotheses.
 For example, we monitor our email and chatbot metrics there.

-After a test, we collect as many metrics as possible because it’s essential for us to see the reasons a hypothesis worked out or didn’t.
+After a test, we collect as many metrics as possible because we need to see the reasons a hypothesis worked out or didn’t.
 The figures help you decide if you should test a hypothesis again.
 For example, we test an email campaign with an invitation to our event; we want to generate 30 registrations, but we only get 5.

 Looking at more campaign metrics, I can see that the open rate was only 3% — so most recipients didn’t even see our offer.
-If that’s the case, we should test the campaign again, but with a more appealing email subject.
+If so, we should test the campaign again, but with a more appealing email subject.

 Of course, we did 🙂 This growth team is our second attempt to create one.